defenseunicorns/uds-cli/README.md

 - If local bundle: Creates Zarf packages for all local packages in a bundle
   - Creates the Zarf tarball in the same directory as the `zarf.yaml`
+      - Can use `--flavor` and `--flavor-all` flags to specify what flavor of package you want to create
-  - Will only create the Zarf tarball if one does not already exist
+  - Will only create the Zarf tarball if one does not already exist or can use `--force-create` to force the creation of a new zarf package even if one currently exists
   - Ignores any `kind: ZarfInitConfig` packages in the bundle
   - Creates a bundle from the newly created Zarf packages
 - Deploys the bundle in [YOLO](https://docs.zarf.dev/faq/#what-is-yolo-mode-and-why-would-i-use-it) mode, eliminating the need to do a `zarf init`
+- For remote packages you can specify what package ref you want to deploy by using the `--ref` flag and specifying the package name and desired ref. (example: `--ref podinfo=0.2.0`)